Foundation Diet and Health

 In many countries, sesame seeds are briefly roasted in a pan to intensify their nutty, aromatic taste.
 In the Far East, for example, sesame seeds are used as an ingredient in spice mixtures or sprinkled (sometimes mixed with salt as gomasio or gomashio) over sauces, salads or starters just before serving.
 The taste is very similar to roasted sesame oil (Chinese sesame oil).

-It is best to use black sesame seeds raw, so that the valuable nutrients and building blocks are preserved.
+It is best to use raw, unpeeled black sesame seeds, so that the valuable nutrients and building blocks are preserved.
 Sesame seeds can also be eaten germinated, which increases the amount of nutrients and makes them easier for the body to absorb.
 Soaking the seeds for 24 to 48 hours causes them to germinate a little.
-However, as soon as the root becomes clearly visible, the mild taste changes to bitter.
+However, as soon as the germ becomes clearly visible, the mild taste changes to bitter.

 Vegan recipe for black sesame cake